 ECON 263.
 International Trade.
 International trade in goods and services.
 Patterns of trade; gains and losses from trade, tariffs, and other commercial policies; economic integration; and international factor movements.
+May not be taken on a pass/fail basis.
 Prerequisite: 231.
 [3]

 ECON 264.
-Open Economy Macroeconomics.
+International Finance.
 Economics of international monetary, financial, and macroeconomic relationships.
-Effects of monetary and fiscal politics in open economics, balance of payments, exchange rate determination, and international monetary institutions.
-Pre-requisite: 232.
+Effects of monetary and fiscal politics in open economies, balance of payments, exchange rate determination, and international monetary institutions.
+Prerequisite: 232.
 [3]